kaliDETW/chromecastize-py/README.md

 ```

 ## TODOs
-- add subtitle support
-- check if this runs on unix too (e.g. Synology NAS)
+- check if this runs on linux
 - use proper shlex.quote to quote the absolute file paths